As CBD gets more and more popular, one of the most common uses among the general public has been to manage or reduce pain.

 CB1 receptors are found in the brain and spinal cord and thought to help with pain management.

-Based on this knowledge, it is likely that both of these receptors play their own part in pain management.
+Based on this knowledge, researchers believe it is likely that both of these receptors play their own part in pain management.
 The existence of a CB3 receptor is theorised by some scientists, although this is as yet unproven.